 Kräppelchen originated close to Leipzig and is a tasty treat you can snack on while you are walking around the Christmas market.
-I thought that it tasted the best when it was warm and had just been made, so the faster you eat it, the better.
+I think that it tastes the best when it’s warm and had just been made, so the faster you eat it, the better.

 The Finnish Village

 Glühwein is everywhere in Germany, so why not drink something different?
-Obstland is a Sachsen-based company that offers all kinds of fruit punches at the Leipzig Christmas market.
+Obstland is a Sachsen-based company that sells a variety of fruit punches at the Leipzig Christmas market.
 From apple and pear punch, to cherry, raspberry, plum, and more, you’ll certainly find a drink that you’ll like.